rust-lang/book/src/ch03-02-data-types.md

 > have.
 Relying on integer overflow’s wrapping behavior is considered an error.
 >
 > To explicitly handle the possibility of overflow, you can use these families
-> of methods that the standard library provides on primitive numeric types:
+> of methods provided by the standard library for primitive numeric types:
 >
 > - Wrap in all modes with the `wrapping_*` methods, such as `wrapping_add`
 > - Return the `None` value if there is overflow with the `checked_*` methods